A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Discussion

-Concerning the radial scale lengths \cite{2021MNRAS.506.1761S} underlined out that the dispersion falls off exponentially as a function of guiding radius which is also a result completely in-line with our model.
-However they found that the scale length of \sigR\ ($H_{\sigma_R}$) is larger than the one of $\sigma_z$ {\bfv while we find the contrary. }
+Concerning the radial scale lengths, \cite{2021MNRAS.506.1761S} underlined that the dispersion falls off exponentially as a function of guiding radius, which is also a result that is completely in line with our model.
+However, these authors found that the scale length of \sigR\ ($H_{\sigma_R}$) is larger than that of $\sigma_z$ while we find the contrary.

-{\bfv In conclusion our vertical AVR is compatible with most previous determinations for old stars, slightly higher for young stars, but within the error bars}.
-This might be investigated further to explore whether it can be due to the fact that we compare here the velocity dispersions at the Sun position, while {\bfv various studies} cover a wide range of positions depending on the selection functions.
+In conclusion, our vertical AVR is compatible with most previous determinations for old stars, and is slightly higher for young stars, but within the error bars.
+This slight discrepancy could be investigated further to explore whether or not it could be due to the fact that, here, we compare the velocity dispersions at the Sun position, while various studies cover a wide range of positions depending on the selection functions.

 \paragraph{Thick disc kinematics. }